 Here is an example of an electronic purchase request:

-For example, In the screenshot below, you can see that user defaults are automatically populated.
+For example, in the screenshot below, you can see that user defaults are automatically populated.

 The vendor catalog greatly enhances the purchasing experience for employees.